A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Results and Evaluation

 Whisper-based ASR representations exhibit notably stronger robustness, particularly in cross-lingual (EN) settings.
 Compared with the Mel-Spectrogram baseline, Whisper-Decoder yields additional gains of 1.77$\%$ in UAR and 1.35$\%$ in F1.
 The Whisper-Encoder+Decoder achieves its largest gains with a 2.37$\%$ increase in UAR and a 1.61$\%$ improvement in F1 over the baseline, illustrating the effectiveness of leveraging complementary features from both modules for cross-lingual emotion recognition.

-To further clarify the performance impact of language mismatch, we compared Whisper-EN and Whisper-CN representations under cross-lingual and monolingual scenarios, respectively.
-Compared with Whisper-CN, Whisper-EN shows in UAR and F1 declines across all components.
+To further clarify the impact of language mismatch, we compared Whisper-EN and Whisper-CN representations under cross-lingual and monolingual scenarios.
+Relative to Whisper-CN, Whisper-EN shows declines in both UAR and F1 across all components.
 For the Encoder, there is a decrease of 3.53$\%$ in UAR and 2.41$\%$ in F1, whereas the Decoder experiences reductions of 2.11$\%$ in UAR and 2.45$\%$ in F1.
 The Encoder+Decoder shows the largest decline, with 2.64$\%$ lower UAR and 3.61$\%$ lower F1, highlighting the compounded challenges of language mismatch in cross-lingual settings.